CapedCrusader03/opencv-projects/README.md

 12) VideoMask : This is the implementation of ColoredMask project in the video form, i.e. the faces or any other object can be used for object detection using primary camera.

 13) SimpleThresholds : This is used to do some simple threshold operations on images like binary threshold, binary inverse threshold, truncated threshold, to zero threshold, to zero inverse threshold.

+14) Threshold : Adaptive threshold is used in this project which helps to do effective thresholding in the images in which there are variable lighting conditions.
+Mean and gaussian filters are used.